Lupin Bean nutrition, glycemic index, calories, net carbs & more

 Studies have found that phytochemicals found in lupin beans, such as polyphenols, are responsible for inhibitory effects on the growth of G+ and G- bacteria.
 Lupin beans also possess antifungal and antiviral qualities (24).

 Downsides and Risks

-Despite the number of positive effects that lupin beans have on health, wrong use of these beans can also lead to unfavourable outcomes.
+Despite the number of positive effects of lupin beans on health, improper use of these beans can also lead to unfavorable outcomes.

 Lupin seeds are high in alkaloids called quinolizidine alkaloids.
 Originally the role of these alkaloids was to protect the plants against herbivorous animals.
 Today, there are various methods of removing these substances through the selection of genotypes or later processing.
 However, if bitter lupin seeds have been prepared incorrectly, their consumption can lead to alkaloid poisoning.